mikkohei13/Lastuja/inat/readme.md

   - If failure (error code) or timeout, log timedate for that record
   - After sleep time, restart starting from that datetime

+Logic:
-Api endpoint is called e.g. every 24 hours
+- Api endpoint is called e.g. every 1 hour (the more often, the less obs is handled at a time)
-Can give parameter for datetime (for debugging), or leave it out If no param, get it from a text file
+- Can give parameter for datetime (for debugging), or leave it out
+- If no param, get it from a text file
+- Call inat api with edited datetime, country and other params (tbd), sorted by edited datetime desc
+- Go through obs
+  - For user id's, look match from cache file.
+If not found, fetch from api and add to cache file
+  - Convert to DW json array
+- Go through json array
+  - Push to DW.
+If success, log latest edited datetime.
+  - On validation failure, log observation id
+  - On timeout or DW failure, stop the process
+- Use try/catch.
+On failure, write to log.
+On success, write to log.

 Finland 18976 obs